vighneshiyer/research-notes/power_tool.md

 ## Grand Vision

-We want to build an open-source, clean, from scratch "PowerPro" that supports fine-grained incrementalism, semantics-aware synthesis, and has a very low latency (seconds-minutes for a RTL change).
+We want to build an open-source, clean, from scratch "PowerPro-like tool" that supports fine-grained incrementalism, semantics-aware synthesis, and has a very low latency (seconds to minutes to evaluate an RTL change).
 To do this, we need a synthesis tool.
-To make a synthesis tool in a novel way, we would want to leverage egraphs somehow.
+To design a synthesis tool in a novel way that can trade-off QoR and runtime at a fine-granularity, we want to leverage egraphs somehow.
 To leverage egraphs effectively and aggressively cache/dedup circuit elements we need a 'content-addressed' IR.
 Then we also need a bridge from some frontend or another IR into the target IR for our tool.
 We also need a gate-level simulation tool to propagate RTL-level activity to a gate-level netlist, taking into account clock periods, signal transitions around clock edges, and do this in a highly parallel manner which can strongly scale to many cores.